rokibhasansagar/FFmpeg-Builds/README.md

 Builds run at 01:00 UTC on roughly every 4th day of every month (or GitHub's idea of that time) and are automatically released on success.

-**Auto-Builds run ONLY for gpl and nonfree variants for all four supported platforms.**
+**Auto-Builds run ONLY for gpl and nonfree variants for all 64-bit platforms.**

 ### Release Retention Policy